Taekwondo & Martial Arts Calories Burned Calculator

 How many calories does martial arts burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 374 calories during 30 minutes of martial arts.
-This is based on a MET value of 10.3.
+A person weighing 160 lbs (73 kg) burns approximately 392 calories during 30 minutes of martial arts.
+This is based on a MET value of 10.3 for martial arts, moderate pace.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of martial arts?

-The MET (Metabolic Equivalent of Task) value for martial arts is 10.3.
-This means martial arts burns 10.3 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for martial arts is 10.3, while the selected training style uses MET 10.3.
+This means martial arts, moderate pace burns 10.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is martial arts good for weight loss?

-Yes, martial arts is an effective exercise for weight loss.
-With a MET value of 10.3, it burns a significant number of calories per session.
-A 160-lb person burns about 748 calories per hour.
+Yes, martial arts can be effective for weight loss when performed intensely enough.
+With a selected MET value of 10.3, a 160-lb person burns about 785 calories per hour.
 Combined with a balanced diet, regular martial arts can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during martial arts?

 Body weight significantly impacts calorie burn during martial arts.
-A 120-lb person burns about 280 calories in 30 minutes, while a 250-lb person burns approximately 584 calories in the same time.
+At the selected MET value of 10.3, a 120-lb person burns about 294 calories in 30 minutes, while a 250-lb person burns approximately 613 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does martial arts work?